4. Prepare your resume for a civilian job.

 What will I do with my TSP?

 Will you leave it where it is or roll it over to another retirement account?
-Here are 4 things to consider before moving your TSP.
+Here are five things to consider before moving your TSP.

 Will I take the BRS lump sum option?

 This question applies if you're separating under the Blended Retirement System.
-For help, check out our article, Is the blended retirement system lump sum option right for me?
+You want to understand the pros and cons.

 Should I sign up for the Survivor Benefit Plan?

 If someone will be financially disadvantaged in the case of your death, the Survivor Benefit Plan helps ensure that a portion of your military retirement paycheck passes to them.
-That's why USAA supports the Survivor Benefit Plan as a way to provide financially for those left behind.
+It can be a way to provide financially for those left behind.

-If you're retiring from the Guard or Reserve, your decision is a bit more complicated because of the "gray period," in other words, the time between when you retire and when you turn 60.
-Understand your reserve component survivor benefit plan options.
+If you're retiring from the National Guard or Reserve, your decision is a bit more complicated because of the "gray period," or the time between when you retire and when you turn 60.
+Make sure you understand your Reserve Component Survivor Benefit Plan choices.

 11. Explore options for using your GI Bill.